charliewhitfield/ivoyager_table_importer/README.md

 ## Usage

-The plugin imports .tsv tables as a custom resource class.
-However, this class contains preprocessed data that isn't very useful except possibly for table debugging purposes.
+The plugin imports .tsv tables as a custom resource class that contains low-level, preprocessed data that isn't very useful except for table debugging.

-Your only interface with the plugin should be with the autoload singleton **IVTableData**.
+You interface with all table data via an autoload singleton **IVTableData** added by the plugin.
 From here you will give postprocessing instructions via function:

 `postprocess_tables(table_names: Array, project_enums := [], unit_multipliers := {}, unit_lambdas := {}, enable_wiki := false, enable_precisions := false)`